johndgiese/dotvim/README.txt

-Windows Installation:
+WINDOWS INSTALLATION:
+    This assumes that your vim directory is in: C:\opt\vim

 	git clone git://github.com/johndgiese/dotvim.git C:\opt\vim\vimfiles

-Create symlinks:

-	mklink /h C:\opt\vim\_vimrc C:\opt\vim\vimfiles\_vimrc
-	mklink /h C:\opt\vim\_gvimrc C:\opt\vim\vimfiles\_gvimrc

-Switch to the C:\opt\vim\vimfiles directory, and fetch the submodule:
-	cd C:\opt\vim\vimfiles
+Copy the _vimrc file up one directory:

+    copy C:\opt\vim\vimfiles\_vimrc C:\opt\vim\_vimrc

-For some of the utilities to work, you will need to have the following programs on the $PATH:
+For some of the utilities to work, you will need to add the vimfiles\onpath directory to the windows PATH:

-    latex
-    bibtex
-    git
-    ctags -- the ctags.exe is in the vimfiles\extra
-    fullscreen dll -- (in extra) add to the directory where the gvim.exe is
+    setx PATH "%PATH%;C:\opt\vim\vimfiles\onpath"

+Note that this will only change the environment variable for the current windows user, to add it to the machine path variable use:

+    setx PATH "%PATH%;C:\opt\vim\vimfiles\onpath" -M

+Setup a directory for vim to save its undo files:
+    mkdir C:\tmp\vim